Vanshika-30/Vanshika-30/README.md

 ### Hi there 👋

 I am a Masters student at [University of Illinois, Urbana-Champaign](https://illinois.edu).
-I have 2 years of prfessional experience at Goldman Sachs.
+I have 2 years of professional experience at Goldman Sachs.
 I hold a Bachelor's degree in Computer Science and Engineering from [Visvesvaraya National Institue of Technology, Nagpur](https://vnit.ac.in/).
 My passion lies in the field of computer networks and security.

 More about me: